 Common and consistent clarity on these basics resulted in an alignment which provided for “appropriate and efficient” collaboration on key critical community concerns: health, education, community service, disaster response and energy/environment.
 Partnerships expanded the level of conversation on specific aspects of these critical concerns: more students successfully graduating, improving systems of disaster response following Katrina, decreasing obesity and diabetes, systematically linking the generosity of congregants with the needs of community service providers.

-Through Dialogue, clergy gained mutual professional and civic investment with increased levels of knowledge.
-They initiated sustained projects linking congregations with critical community concern.
+Through Dialogue, clergy gained mutual professional and civic investment with increased levels of knowledge and newly understood benefits of “clergy social capital.”
+They initiated sustained projects linking congregations with critical communal concerns.
 Of all the sectors, congregations are the predominate constituent based institution in the community.
 Each project drew on the collective investment by the clergy which extended the aggregate engagement by the region’s clergy, congregations and congregants.

 This Dialogue driven environment achieved, for the 21st century village, modes of wide-ranging leadership and constituent engagement, inclusive of each community’s diversity of denomination, demographic and geography.

 1.0 On the Town Square 2.0 Walls of Separation